King thanks charity workers for their efforts in the Middle East

 The nurse who was working for Save the Children, a DEC member organisation, added: “The pain relief we had at that stage was paracetamol and ibuprofen, you might take that for a headache but if you’ve had your leg blown off you want something a bit stronger than that, so that was a real challenge.”

-Saleh Saeed, the DEC’s chief executive said the King, who has supported its work for many years, thanked the DEC, its many supporters and member charities.
+Saleh Saeed, the DEC’s chief executive, said the King, who has supported its work for many years, thanked the committee, its supporters and member charities and had personal briefings about the organisation’s work.

+He added: “He’s been observing and following events in the Middle East and Ukraine… so he’s a great humanitarian and we’re always in touch.”

+He added: “So for him to agree to an event like this, where he’s able to hear about the response, but also to thank the incredible volunteers and staff of the DEC and others who have made the appeal possible, is just obviously incredibly generous of him.”

 In a lighter moment the King was taken with Barney Guiton, 38, who raised £460 for the DEC’s appeal by growing a moustache.